adc-connect/adcc/docs/reference.rst

 using `pybind11 <https://pybind11.readthedocs.io>`_
 and the sources contained in the
 `extension <https://github.com/adc-connect/adcc/tree/master/libadcc/pyiface>`_
-subfolder of the adcc github repository.
+subfolder of the adcc GitHub repository.

-It is not recommended to call these functions directly, but instead resort to the higher-level functionality from the :ref:`adccmodule`.
+It is not recommended calling these functions directly, but instead resort to the higher-level functionality from the :ref:`adccmodule`.